anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 1. Modification of standing or eligibility status;
 1. Referral of matters for advisory review or appeal pursuant to this document.

+### Meetings
+All franchise members are expected to attend all league meetings.
+Failure of a franchise to send a representative to a meeting may result in a  fine.
+Those members present at any meeting shall constitute a quorum.

 ### Financial Obligations
 1. Each Member Franchise is responsible for payment of all League dues, fees, and fines assessed to it pursuant to the approved League Budget or this document.
 1. Players may be assessed individual fees or fines as permitted by League rules; however, the Member Franchise shall remain ultimately responsible for ensuring such obligations are satisfied.